lcochrane24/PSN-ADC-SERIAL/readme.txt

 gerber - Gerber files to make the PCB.
 The board is 2 layers.

+hexfile - Firmware version 2.6 hex file and DspBoot.exe firmware flash utility.

-html - This is a copy of the PSN-ADC-SERIAL files on my web site https://www.seismicnet.com
+html - This is a copy of the PSN-ADC-SERIAL files on my web site https://www.seismicnet.com.

 schematic - Schematics of the board.

 src - Firmware source code files.

 Please do not contact me directly regarding building this board.
-For support please use the PSNList Google group at https://groups.google.com/g/psnlist
+For support please use the PSNList Google group at https://groups.google.com/g/psnlist.

 Thanks,
 Larry Cochrane